redjax/dotfiles/README.md

 - Do a dry run with: `chezmoi apply --dry-run --verbose`
 - Let `chezmoi` take over by running: `chezmoi apply -v`
 - Run `exec $SHELL` one last time to reload your shell with the current changes

-Now that your dotfiles are managed by `chezmoi`, you do not (read: *should* not) manually edit these files.
-If you want to make a change, use `chezmoi edit $FILE` if the file is managed by `chezmoi`.
-For example, to make a change to your `~/.bashrc`, run `chezmoi edit ~/.bashrc`.

-If you do make manual changes (either out of habit, or installing a program/running an Ansible script that edits a file managed by `chezmoi`), you can run `chezmoi merge $FILE` and manually merge those changes into the `chezmoi` template/file.

-Any time you make changes to your `chezmoi` repository, you should also [synchronize the changes](#synchronizing-changes).

 ## Usage